-However, while on ConvertFlow's Business plan, you'll have access to the advanced campaign manager called broadcasts.
+However, while on ConvertFlow's Team plan or higher, you'll have access to the advanced campaign manager called broadcasts.

 This means you'll have 2 campaign types, each with a different use case and priority level.
 Standalone CTA campaigns and broadcast campaigns.

 CTA Campaign Types

 These are ordered by campaign priority level:

 Broadcasts are high-priority campaigns.
 Any CTAs launched through a broadcast campaign will override standalone CTAs.

 This means, if you had an overlay targeting your home page, and were to launch an overlay through a broadcast that targets the home page, the overlay in the broadcast will get priority and display.